adamilare/railsblog/README.md

 # 📖 Rails-blog-app <a name="about-the-project"></a>

-**Railsblog** is an app built on Ruby-on-Rails with functionalitis to interact with post objects; create and list posts, add comments and likes.
+**Railsblog** is an app built on Ruby-on-Rails with functionalities to interact with post objects; create and list posts, add comments and likes.
 The goal of the project is to demonstrate the basic development using RoR, as part of Microverse training modules.

 ## 🛠 Built With <a name="built-with"></a>